pacstall/pacstall/README.md

 ### Installing

-You can grab the deb or rpm files [here](https://github.com/Henryws/pacstall/releases).
-If thats not your thing you can run these commands:
+You can grab the deb or rpm files [here](https://github.com/Henryws/pacstall/releases/latest).
+If that's not your thing you can run this command:

-`sudo wget -q https://raw.githubusercontent.com/Henryws/pacstall/master/pacstall -O /bin/pacstall`

-`sudo echo "Henryws" >> /usr/share/pacstall/repo/pacstallrepo.txt`
+`sudo wget -q https://raw.githubusercontent.com/Henryws/pacstall/master/pacstall -O /bin/pacstall && sudo echo "Henryws" >> /usr/share/pacstall/repo/pacstallrepo.txt`